Neurogami/rhesus/README.md

 rhesus
 =======

-    by James Britt
+    by James Britt / Neurogami
     http://www.neurogami.com
+    james@neurogami.com

 DESCRIPTION
 -----------

-Rhesus is a script for copying over pre-built templates with optional embedded Erb stuff.
+Rhesus is a tool for copying over pre-built templates with optional embedded string interpolation.

-It started as a way to make jump-starting [Jipmanzee](http://neurogami.github.com/Jimpanzee/) apps easier, but the user-defined templates need not have anything to do with any special library.
+It started as a way to make jump-starting [Jipmanzee](http://neurogami.github.com/Jimpanzee/) apps easier, but the user-defined templates need not have anything to do with any special library or programming language.

-Basically, you create a skeleton of the files you want as templates in some well-named subdirectory of ~/.rhesus.
+Basically, you create a skeleton of the files you want as templates in some suitably-named subdirectory of ~/.rhesus.

-If any of those files contain Erb variables, they will be used to prompt the use for values.
+If any of those files contain Erb variables, they will be used to prompt the user for real values when that template is used to generate files and directories.

 The same value gets applied in all cases where that variable is used.
 Some magic is used to handle proper casing for class and file names.

-The results are copied out to some dir realtive to where you invoked the 'rhesus' script.
+The results are copied out to a directory relative to where you invoked the 'rhesus' script.